CodeSignal GCA for Tech Interviews in 2026: The Complete Guide

 The stealth coverage is the OS capture pipeline.
 Everything outside that pipeline (your eyes, your room, your typing rhythm) is on the candidate's own discipline.

 A 70-minute timed assessment is a different beast from a live coding interview.
 The pacing and the keyboard discipline matter as much as the algorithmic knowledge.
-Here's how strong candidates set up for a GCA:
+Before the deeper tactics below, here is the short setup checklist strong candidates run, in order:

 Pre-test environment check.
 Close every browser tab except the CodeSignal one.
 Close every desktop application except the overlay.
 Mute notifications system-wide.
 A notification banner mid-task is a focus break you can't afford.
 On Windows, enable Focus Assist; on macOS, enable Do Not Disturb.